Q-Zee/DWave/Quzzi/docs/usage.md

-# Crew Trip Solver Example - Usage
+# Crew Trip Solver Example - Brief Usage

-## Demonstration solver - Default settings
+## Demonstration solver - Default settings - Simulated Annealing

 Under Quzzi/src you will find test_solver.py.
 The default configuration is to use Simulated Annealing.